 Rett UK Regional Support and Learning Hubs

-To augment the centrally based Support Service by developing local expertise in health, social care and education services particularly for children, improving local support networks to reduce isolation, support the family unit, build resilience and improve the care & management of RTT people.
+To augment the centrally based Support Service by developing local expertise in health, social care & education services particularly for children, improving local support networks to reduce isolation, support the family unit, build resilience and improve the care & management of people with Rett.

 April 2017 - March 2018